 If a person you care for has received this letter, the instructions are very clear.
-They must stay at home at all times and avoid all face-to-face contact for at least 12 weeks, except from you as their carer and healthcare workers continuing to provide essential medical care.
+They must stay at home and avoid all face-to-face contact, except from you as their carer and healthcare workers continuing to provide essential medical care.

 There are some simple steps that you can take to protect them and to reduce their risk at the current time.
 Make sure you follow advice on good hygiene:

 - only care that is essential should be provided